Tokyo Table Trip

 If anyone is planning to go to Maruyama Kippei for dinner, check Google Maps and Facebook before you go.
 I realized yesterday that they actually stopped serving dinner this month after looking on Google Maps and confirming on their Facebook page.

-about 3 years ago 1579158816
+over 4 years ago 1579158816

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!